Aaqibb3/Alined/privacy.md

 ## Device Backups

-Alined Expenses may be included in Android device backup or device transfer if those features are enabled on your device.
-This is handled by Android and your Google/device settings, not by a developer-owned Alined server.
+Alined may be included in iCloud backup or device transfer if those features are enabled on your device.
+If Alined Expenses is available, it may be included in Android backup or device transfer depending on your device settings.
+These backups are handled by your device platform and account settings, not by a developer-owned Alined server.

 ## Notifications

 If you enable reminders, Alined may schedule local notifications on your device.
+These notifications are used only for reminders you set or enable in the app.

-- Reminder scheduling is handled on device.
+## Alined Plus and Purchases

-- Reminder data is not automatically uploaded to the developer.
+Alined Plus is an optional auto-renewable subscription available through Apple’s in-app purchase system.

-## Third-Party Services
+Apple processes subscription billing and payment information.
+Alined does not collect or store your payment card details.

-At this time, Alined does not use third-party advertising, analytics, account, or cloud-sync services that collect your app data.
+The app may check your Apple subscription entitlement through StoreKit to unlock Alined Plus features or restore purchases.

-If that changes in a future version, this policy will be updated before or with that change.
+You can manage or cancel your subscription through your Apple ID/App Store account settings.

-## Data Retention and Deletion
+## Data Deletion

 Because your data is stored locally on your device: